muslimtv/jwplayer_flutter/README.md

 Once installed, either use an IDE (IntelliJ IDEA) or use below Flutter command to run the project.
 Change directory to this project and run below command.

 `flutter run`

+You can also run the iOS project from XCode.
+Within the project, go to ios directory and open Runner.xcworkspace.